🔼 Spirituality and Divination: An Inner Journey

 9. Tips for using your divination tools

-3. Record your observations : Divination journal recommended to track your discoveries.
+3. Note your observations: divination journal recommended to track your discoveries.

-Please note: Rock crystal is an energy amplifier.
-It will strengthen the symbolic properties of each solid.
+Note: Rock crystal is an energy amplifier.
+It will enhance the symbolic properties of each solid.

-They are convex regular polyhedra, that is, 3D shapes made of identical faces, with the same angles and the same symmetry at each vertex.
+These are regular convex polyhedra, meaning 3D shapes made of identical faces, with the same angles and symmetry at each vertex.

-These are the only possible forms that meet these criteria, and they have fascinated mathematicians and philosophers since antiquity, notably Plato, who gave them a cosmic significance.
+These are the only possible shapes that meet these criteria, and they have fascinated mathematicians and philosophers since antiquity, notably Plato, who gave them cosmic significance.

 Name Shape of the faces Number of faces Element (in Plato)

-Dodecahedron Regular Pentagons 12 sides Ether / Cosmos
+Dodecahedron Regular pentagons 12 faces Ether / Cosmos

-Solid Element Energy use Position on the body
+Solid Element Energetic use Position on the body

-Tetrahedron Fire Stimulate motivation, vitality, energy of transformation Solar plexus
+Tetrahedron Fire Stimulate motivation, vitality, transformative energy Solar plexus

 - In meditation:

 Hold it in your hand or place it in front of you.
-Focus on its shape and symmetry.
-Visualize its energy flowing through you.
+Focus on its shape, its symmetry.
+Visualize its energy spreading within you.

 - In sacred geometry:

 The 5 solids are seen as the building blocks of the universe.
-Using them together:
+By using them together:

 Arrange them in a circle or 5-pointed star on an altar.

-Use it for crystal grids or energy realignment rituals.
+Use them for crystal grids or energy realignment rituals.

 - Simple exercise: